 Downtown stores have wonderful seasonal selections and all storefronts offer a toasty reprieve from the chilly weather.
 Stop into your favorite boutique, restaurant, or mercantile this winter.

-Listed as #5 on Budget Travel’s 2019 list of “Top 10 Coolest Small Towns in America,” downtown Milledgeville is a great place to spend some time exploring.
-Making your way through our local shops and restaurants makes for a fun outing with your best pals!
+Exploring local shops and restaurants in Milledgeville is the perfect way to spend time with friends, offering a fun outing with plenty to enjoy.
 Boutiques and antiques are scattered about with little treasures waiting to be discovered inside.
-Treat yourself with a new scarf or special souvenir as you wander about the quaint city of Milledgeville.
-To warm your hands up throughout your day, grab a cup of joe and or hot cocoa and take it to-go when you visit Blackbird Coffee, it’s a local favorite.
+Treat yourself with a new sweater or special souvenir as you wander about the quaint city of Milledgeville.
+To warm up throughout the day, stop by Blackbird Coffee, a local favorite, for a cup of coffee or hot cocoa to-go.

 Hiking